HOFFMAN FLATBED VACUMATIC FILTERS

 Vacu-Matic: Hi-Flo-Matic Operation

 The filter feed pump supplies the Vacu-Matic with process fluid from the dirty tank.
 This liquid is pumped to the distributor and evenly apportioned across the filter bed pool.
 The bed consists of a flat wire belt supporting the filter media.
-A Hoffman exhauster or centrifugal blower produces vacuum in the chamber beneath the filter bed, drawing the liquid through the media and the built up deposit of solids (filter cake).
+A Hoffman exhauster produces vacuum in the chamber beneath the filter bed, drawing the liquid through the media and the built up deposit of solids (filter cake).

 When the pressure drop across the filter cake/media reaches a given limit, an electrical switch is closed.
 This indexes the media and, as a result, discharges spent media and dried filter cake into the disposal container.
 At the same time, clean media is drawn onto the filter bed.
 Both the vacuum in the chamber and the liquid level drop due to the inrush of liquid through this fresh media.
 This sudden flow builds the filter cake back to a functional level.
 The clean liquid passing through the fliter cake and media drains into the clean liquid compartment of the holding tank.
 A “water leg” is maintained in the clean overflow pipe to sustain a vacuum in the filter.